Shrijeeth/QueryGPT-ADK/README.md

 - Code is formatted and linted using `ruff`.
 Run `make lint` and `make format` to check and auto-fix code style.

 ## Changelog

+### 2025-05-23
+- Added `sql_table_describer_agent` for automated SQL table schema extraction and description.
+- Introduced `backend/scripts/generate_tables_json.py` for generating up-to-date JSON documentation of all database tables, views, and enums.
+- Enhanced SQL query validation tools to support both MySQL and PostgreSQL, with improved error handling.
+- Updated configuration and helper utilities for multi-database and LLM support.

 ### 2025-05-20